 Artstream Certificate Program

-The Artstream Certificate Program is a collaborative program between Alberta University of the Arts (AUArts) and Bow Valley College (BVC).
-It is designed to provide a bridge to an art and design education for applicants who do not meet AUArts’ academic and/or English proficiency requirements for First Year Undergraduate Studies, but who demonstrate satisfactory levels of art portfolio achievement.
+The Artstream Certificate Program is designed to provide a bridge to an art and design education for applicants who do not meet AUArts’ academic and/or English proficiency requirements for First Year Undergraduate Studies, but who demonstrate satisfactory levels of art portfolio achievement.

-The Artstream Program is a bridging program which combines selected AUArts First Year Studies courses with extensive BVC academic and learner support services specific to an art and design education.
+The Artstream Program is a bridging program which provides selected AUArts First Year Studies courses with academic and learner support services specific to an art and design education.
 The Artstream Program provides concurrent delivery of:

 - Bridging of specific academic skills to a post-secondary level;